dpkpandey/fishdetect/README.md

 If you are going to count other object then go for it.
 It will work.
 Just remember you will need to have pytorch model i.e., .pt file.
 Thats all.
 Now download all the files in same folder and start counting.
 Good luck.

+ # 11. Measure length and Weight
+To measure length and weight of the fish we use dpk approximation as explained in the code more documentations will be provided on request on above youtube channel.
+This approximation works fine for Barramundi fish for any size becasue of emprical results on large number of fish.
+This approximation to pull length from detection is only applicable for detection, if you want to work on OBB detection then you can direclty impliment length and width as in detection no need to use "dpk-length transformation".
+However, simple detection is faster for real time detection and counting as compare to OBB with small computational power.

 For improvements or contributions, feel free to submit a pull request!